Ingredients

 Base recipe = 2 servings.

-- 900 g dry-aged beef Porterhouse steak, bone-in
+- 900 g dry-aged beef Porterhouse steak, bone-in (about 32 oz)

-- 10 g coarse sea salt
+- 10 g sea salt, coarse or flaky (to finish)

-- 4 g freshly cracked black pepper
+- 4 g freshly cracked black pepper (to finish)

 - 60 g lemon wedges (optional)

 - Just before serving, season generously with sea salt and freshly cracked black pepper.
-For a traditional Tuscan touch, you can also finish with a light drizzle of extra virgin olive oil.
+Carve along the bone and slice into thick strips.

 Steak Temperature Guide